kragen/dernocua/text/term-rewriting-micro-interpreter.md

 could fix this by quoting all the atoms in patterns and replacements, but probably a better idea is to use `#(varname)`.)

 And that’s it.
-Unless I've forgotten something, 22 lines of Scheme in terms of `define`, `if`, `'()`, `cons`, `pair?`, `let`, `car`, `cdr`, `caar`, `cdar`, `#f`, `and`, `equal?`, `assoc`, and `null?` gives you a bottom-up, source-order-precedence term-rewriting interpreter.
+19 lines of Scheme in terms of `define`, `if`, `'()`, `cons`, `pair?`, `let`, `car`, `cdr`, `caar`, `cdar`, `#f`, `and`, `equal?`, `assoc`, `map`, and `null?` gives you a bottom-up, source-order-precedence term-rewriting interpreter.
 If we want to include implicit equality testing in patterns when a variable occurs more than once, it’s a couple more lines of code, but that’s about a 10% total complexity increase.

 Of course this approach to term-rewriting interpretation is very inefficient, far more so than the standard Lisp tree-walker approach,